ManBehindMooN/hazelcast-synchronized-task/README.md

-This util helps to synchronize task over several nodes.
+This util helps to synchronize tasks over several nodes.
 It integrates [Hazelcast](https://hazelcast.com) for server clustering.

 # Configuration